act65/Jupyter/Notes.md

  * The lecturers must think we are idiots, they are too focused on their average student passing the dumb it down too much.
 Thus the average student get bored anyway...
 Teaching occurs a lot slower.
  * And what are all the kids in my class thinking?!?
 Do they realise what the point of him droning on about how a = a, or ...
 * So the metacognitive technique here would be that I need to figure out what the teacher is trying to teach.
+* The issue with many students study technique.
+Sitting in lectures confused and not following, they should as questions, of the lecturer or google... preferable both

 Answering questions and talking to the lecturer.
 I dont want others to judge me as being the try hard, but what is so bad about that?